 It is a sublime lesson for many of us.
 Continue to question the status quo, act and use judgment in the best interests of the company, and never rest on the laurels of a singular decision.

-Hastings has created a culture that is so used to autonomy in the decision-making process that he might not even make one.
+Hastings has created a company culture that is so used to autonomy in Netflix decision-making process that he might not even make one.
 For example, during an interview with TED founder Chris Anderson, Hastings said: “I pride myself on making as few decisions as possible in a quarter.”

 In other words, an organization’s primary operating principle ought to be good judgment, not good administration.
 When a company recognizes the importance of empowering employees such that they make sound decisions on behalf of the company’s long-term goals, it becomes a recipe for operating a highly engaged workforce.